taocxu/causal-design-palette/README.md

 ## Limitations

 Causal Design Palette organises causal design thinking.
 It does not estimate causal effects.
-Formal identification, estimation, robustness checks, and interpretation should be conducted in Stata, R, Python, or specialised qualitative analysis workflows.
+Formal identification, estimation, robustness checks, and interpretation should be conducted in Stata, Python, or specialised analytical workflows.

 The feasibility score is a rule-based completeness indicator.
 It is not statistical evidence and does not validate the identification strategy.